Pets tell us

 meet Michael Daly

 PAWsitive Wellness Owner and Therapist, Michael Daly is certified in both Canine Massage and Equine Shiatsu Massage.
+He is also a certified Holistic Pet Health Coach.
 Traveling between the East and West Coasts, Michael services clients in Los Angeles and Charleston, South Carolina.
 He was Certified in Canine Massage in 2011 from The Saddlefit School in Camden, South Carolina and by Geary Whiting for Equine Shiatsu in Big Sur, California.
+He received his Holistic Pet Health Certification through Dr. Ruth Roberts.
 Michael also has more than 20 years experience working directly with Veterinarians and is trained in Eastern, Western and Functional veterinary medicine.
 He has also has extensive knowledge of supplement and food therapy for pets.

 CERTIFIED CANINE MASSAGE THERAPIST